 - evidence of completion of the Diploma in Pharmaceutical Medicine (DPM) examination

 - a completion date calculator, which can be downloaded from the JRCPTB’s ‘Completing training’ web page.
+Please disregard bullet points 2 and 3 in the JRCPTB’s list.

 4. The JRCPTB’s specialist registration department will ask the Specialist Advisory Committee in Pharmaceutical Medicine to endorse its recommendation to the GMC that the trainee is eligible to apply for specialist registration.